 Accessology utilizes AIMS (Accessology Information Management System) which is an ADA inspection and compliance software system developed by Technicate Solutions as our data collection tool.
 AIMS is a cloud-hosted system for management of accessibility evaluations.
 All facility evaluations are input into the software by way of a mobile application which then syncs to our dedicated server.
 The data is then analyzed and manipulated in our dedicated web portal.

-A core functionality of the AIMS solution we use is in the evaluation module, which enables us to conduct thorough site and PRoW inspections.
+A core functionality of the AIMS solution we use is in the evaluation module, which enables us to conduct thorough site and public rights-of-way (PRoW) inspections.
 Since data has already been collected, we are able to interpret the data and input it into the system easily, depending on the format in which we get the data.

-The document sections of in the Transition Plan builder include:
+The document sections in the Transition Plan builder include:

-Each barrier can be set up as a project for barrier remediation so the barrier can be set up for correction and a timeline developed for full resolution.
+Each barrier can be set up as a project for barrier remediation and a timeline developed for full resolution.
 The Remediation effectively helps manage barrier remediation, handle bid items, and document the work being completed.

 Nothing gets forgotten.
 Nothing falls through the cracks.
 With AIMS, our team and the client’s team are able to keep track of everything.

 Accessology utilizes the CS8900 ADA Access Profiler to deliver high quality sidewalk assessments.
-This technology providesfully-automated measurements and is a significant advancement for testing compliance with ADA Access criteria for sidewalks.
-The CS8900 eliminates random and time-consuming measurements allowing us to conduct ROW assessments more efficiently and proficiently.
+This technology provides fully-automated measurements and is a significant advancement for testing compliance with ADA Access criteria for sidewalks.
+The CS8900 eliminates random and time-consuming measurements allowing us to conduct PRoW assessments more efficiently and proficiently.
 The CS8900 allows users to add pictures and GPS positions to their sidewalk data which can be exported in custom formats, including PDF and GIS.